In California the owner of a dog is liable for damages if that dog bites someone.

 Law enforcement and the military cannot be held liable for dog bites by service animals that are performing their duties in California.
 This means that if a police dog bites you during an arrest, you cannot bring a civil claim against the state or local police for the bite.
 You may be able to show that the use of the dog was unnecessary and that the police overreacted to the situation, but that does not fall under dog bite laws.

-If you or someone you know has been bitten by a dog, then call us at NordstrandBlack PC today at (805) 962-2022 to discuss your case and options available to you.
+If you or someone you know has been bitten by a dog, then call the Santa Barbara dog bite lawyers at NordstrandBlack PC today at (805) 962-2022 to discuss your case and options available to you.